Small Business Development

 • Interstate applications

-Reevaluation Requirement for All DBE Firms
+Re-Evaluation Requirements for All DBE Firms

 • Under the IFR, every UCP is required to reevaluate all firms they originally certified to ensure each firm continues to meet the DBE eligibility requirements.
-This includes submitting both a Personal Narrative and an updated Personal Net Worth (PNW) statement with any other financial information the owner considers relevant.
+This includes submitting BOTH a Personal Narrative and an updated Personal Net Worth (PNW) Statement with any other financial information the owner considers relevant.

-• This applies to every currently certified DBE
+• This applies to every certified DBE

 • This is designed to ensure consistency with updated federal standards